accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/11.10/annexe.md

     title: Labels or Instructions
 ---

-#### Particular cases
+#### Special cases

-Test 11.10.1 and test 11.10.2 will be considered not applicable when the form has only one [form field](#form-input-field) or indicates optional fields in the following manner:
+Test 11.10.1 and Test 11.10.2 will be considered not applicable when the form contains a single [form input field](#form-input-field) or indicates optional fields in

 - Visible;
-- In the `<label>` tag or in the [caption](#caption) associated with the field.
+- In the `<label>` tag or in the [legend](#legend) associated with the field.

-If all of the fields in a form are mandatory, tests 11.10.1 and 11.10.2 remain applicable.
+If all the fields in a form are mandatory, tests 11.10.1 and 11.10.2 still apply.

 #### Technical notes

-In a long form where the majority of fields are mandatory, we might notice that it is the few fields that remain optional that are explicitly marked as such.
-In this case, it would be necessary to ensure that:
+In a long form where the majority of fields are mandatory, you may find that it is the few remaining optional fields that are explicitly marked as such.
+In this case, you should ensure that

-- A message visually clarifies at the top of the form that “all fields are mandatory except those indicated as optional”; ;
+- A visual message at the top of the form stating that "all fields are mandatory except those indicated as optional";
-- A mention &laquo;optional&nbsp;&raquo; is visually present in the label of optional fields or in the caption of a group of optional fields;
+- The word "optional" is visually present in the label of optional fields or in the legend for a group of optional fields;
 - A `required` or `aria-required="true"` attribute remains associated with each field that is not affected by this optional character.